 Leverage on a selected basis other high-profile fora to raise awareness and interest on WTDC.

-Leverage on a selected basis other high-profile fora to raise awareness and interest on WTDC.

-Leverage on a selected basis other high-profile fora to raise awareness and interest on WTDC.
+Member States shall leverage on selected high-profile fora to raise awareness and interest on WTDC.

-Leverage on a selected basis other high-profile fora to raise awareness and interest on WTDC.
+To advise and assist the Director to leverage on a selected basis other high-profile fora to raise awareness and interest on WTDC.

+Review WTDC Resolutions and Study Group Questions to provide initial ideas for RTOs and Member States.

 Consideration should be given to merging the high-level segment and the side-events into thematic events, a “Development Track” as follows:

-2. Consideration should be given to merging the high-level segment and the side-events into thematic events, a “Development Track” as follows:

-2. Consideration should be given to merging the high-level segment and the side-events into thematic events, a “Development Track” as follows:
+Organization of thematic events to address development challenges and priorities, as well as development funding and enhanced partnerships.

+2. On the conducting of side events at WTDC:

 Carefully select themes to match the WTDC agenda, and establish a clear agenda and value proposition with the intention of addressing development challenges and membership priorities, and obtaining funding/pledges to complement the ITU budget.

-Carefully select themes to match the WTDC agenda, and establish a clear agenda and value proposition with the intention of addressing development challenges and membership priorities, and obtaining funding/pledges to complement the ITU budget.
+Selection of themes to match the WTDC agenda, with the intention of addressing development challenges and membership priorities, enhancing partnerships and obtaining funding/pledges to complement the ITU budget.
+Enhance the participation at WTDC-21 of new and relevant stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.

-Carefully select themes to match the WTDC agenda, and establish a clear agenda and value proposition with the intention of addressing development challenges and membership priorities, and obtaining funding/pledges to complement the ITU budget.
+Prepare the list of themes to match the WTDC agenda, and propose a clear agenda and value proposition with the intention of addressing development challenges and membership priorities, and obtaining funding/pledges to complement the ITU budget.

 Invite high-level participants to chair and/or deliver key-note speeches on the theme(s) selected.

-Invite high-level participants to chair and/or deliver key-note speeches on the theme(s) selected.

-Invite high-level participants to chair and/or deliver key-note speeches on the theme(s) selected.
+Invite high-level participants to chair and/or deliver key-note speeches on the theme(s) selected.Identify high-level participants to chair and/or deliver key-note speeches on the theme(s) selected.

-Invite high-level participants to chair and/or deliver key-note speeches on the theme(s) selected.
+Invitation of high-level participation to chair and/or deliver key-note speeches on the theme(s) selected.

 Organize thematic tracks to be separate from the “administrative” part of the conference.

-Organize thematic tracks to be separate from the “administrative” part of the conference.

-Organize thematic tracks to be separate from the “administrative” part of the conference.

-Organize thematic tracks to be separate from the “administrative” part of the conference.
+Organization of thematic tracks to be separate from the “administrative” part of the conference.

 3. The conference should no longer discuss the ITU-D contribution to the ITU Strategic Plan, with this responsibility being transferred to TDAG.

-USA: 3.
-The conference should no longer discuss the ITU-D contribution to the ITU Strategic Plan, with this responsibility being transferred to TDAG.
+USA:

-RUSSIAN FEDERATION: 3.
-The conference should no longer discuss the ITU-D contribution to the ITU Strategic Plan, with this responsibility being transferred to TDAG.
+RUSSIAN FEDERATION: JORDAN: 3.
+Based on the required revision of WTDC Resolutions 1 and 31.The conference could no longer discuss the ITU-D contribution to the ITU Strategic Plan, with this responsibility being transferred to TDAG.

-JORDAN: 3.
-The conference should no longer discuss the ITU-D contribution to the ITU Strategic Plan, with this responsibility being transferred to TDAG.

 TDAG-20 agrees that the BDT Director should proceed to implement those proposals to the extent possible for WTDC-21, and has formed this Working Group on WTDC Reform to provide advice and assistance to the BDT Director in the further development and implementation of the proposals, as follows:

-USA: TDAG-20 agrees that the BDT Director should proceed to implement those proposals to the extent possible for WTDC-21, and has formed this Working Group on WTDC Reform to provide advice and assistance to the BDT Director in the further development and implementation of the proposals, as follows:
+USA: